So what’s the deal…Can I use a dead, canceled, or abandoned trademark?

 First things first.

-You’ll want to conduct a search of the US Patent and Trademark Office’s database before you start the trademark application process.
-When searching, you will see that all of the trademarks in the database are marked as either LIVE or DEAD.
+Conduct a search of the US Patent and Trademark Office’s database before you start the trademark application process.
+You will see that all of the trademarks in the database are marked as either LIVE or DEAD.

 A live trademark is one that is active and under prosecution by the USPTO.

 A trademark that is either registered or pending registration will be marked as LIVE.
-Use caution (and consult with a trademark lawyer) before attempting to register a trademark that is identical or similar to it.
+Use caution (and consult with a trademark lawyer) before attempting to register a trademark that is identical or similar to a LIVE trademark.

 A dead trademark will not be used in evaluating pending trademarks.

-But just because it’s a dead trademark does not mean it’s available for registration.
+Just because it is dead does not mean it’s available.

 It is always best to work with an attorney if you receive an office action letter or need assistance with your trademark.
 Contact Denver trademark lawyer Aiden Durham today to get started.